-The value of erp_elevation_max shall be greater than erp_elevation_min.

 D.3.41.2 Cubemap projection SEI message semantics

 The cubemap projection SEI message provides information to enable remapping (through a cubemap projection) of the colour samples of the projected pictures onto a sphere coordinate space in sphere coordinates (ϕ, θ) for use in omnidirectional video applications for which the viewing perspective is from the origin looking outward toward the inside of the sphere.
 The sphere coordinates are defined so that ϕ is the azimuth (longitude, increasing eastward) and θ is the elevation (latitude, increasing northward).

-Rotation angles yaw (α), pitch (β), and roll (γ) are also used in the specification of these semantics.

-Relative to an (x, y, z) Cartesian coordinate system, yaw expresses a rotation around the z (vertical, up) axis, pitch rotates around the y (lateral, side-to-side) axis, and roll rotates around the x (back-to-front) axis.
-Rotations are extrinsic, i.e., around x, y, and z fixed reference axes.
-The angles increase clockwise when looking from the origin towards the positive end of an axis.